What Does it Mean When a Chicken Lays a Lash Egg? - Countryside Network

 What Causes a Lash Egg?

 Although known as a lash egg and having the appearance of an egg, it really isn’t an egg at all.
 These masses are produced when a hen sheds part of the lining of her oviduct along with pus and other materials.
-Lash eggs travel through the reproductive system, so they are often egg shaped.
+Lash eggs travel through the reproductive system, so they are often egg-shaped.
 The cause of a lash egg is salpingitis; an inflammation and infection of the oviduct.

-There are two causes of salpingitis, a bacterial or a viral infection.
-In the case of a bacterial infection, it can run its course or sometimes be successfully treated by a veterinarian with antibiotics.
-In the case of a virus, it’s just like human viruses, it must run its course.
-The most common culprit for salpingitis is a respiratory infection that travels to the oviduct through abdominal air sacs.
+Salpingitis is caused by a bacterial infection that travels to the oviduct.

 Is My Chicken Sick?